TotalVariation/TotalVariation.github.io/_posts/2024-05-20-a-primer-on-mllms.md

     </div>
 </div>
 <div class="caption">
     Fig 7 An illustration of the overall process of Self-Instruct.
-Image Source: [SELF-INSTRUCT: Aligning Language Models with Self-Generated Instructions](https://arxiv.org/abs/2212.10560).
+Image Source: <a href="https://arxiv.org/abs/2212.10560" target="_blank">SELF-INSTRUCT: Aligning Language Models with Self-Generated Instructions</a>.
 </div>

 The current trend in scaling up IT data involves leveraging semi-automatic data engines to minimize human intervention.
 Specifically, the majority of IT datasets are constructed using a paradigm known as Self-Instruct <d-cite key="wang2022self"></d-cite>, where a few manually-crafted seed examples serve as demonstrations for LLMs, such as GPT-4, to generate additional similar samples by harnessing the ICL capability.
 This approach can be extended to generate multimodal IT data.
 For instance, in the pioneering work LLaVA <d-cite key="liu2024visual"></d-cite>, images are converted into text descriptions and bounding box coordinates, thereby endowing the text-only GPT-4 with an imaginary vision capability, which are then combined with diverse task prompts to create visual instruction-following datasets.
 However, IT data built on top of GPT-4 (text-only LLMs) often suffer from multimodal hallucination, compromising the quality of the generated samples, which can be remedied with the advent of powerful MLLMs.
 For instance, in the work ALLaVA <d-cite key="chen2024allava"></d-cite>, GPT-4V, a multimodal variant of GPT-4, is utilized to create high-quality IT data by following a captioning-questioning-answering pipeline.
 Moreover, recent works, such as ALLaVA <d-cite key="chen2024allava"></d-cite> and Lynx <d-cite key="zeng2023matters"></d-cite>, emphasize that the quality of IT datasets—specifically the complexity and diversity of instructions and the detail of responses—is more crucial than their quantity.